rydmike/flex_color_scheme/README.md

 ## Behind the Scenes

-**FlexColorScheme** does not actually use the `ThemeData.from` factory with a passed in `ColorScheme` to make its theme.
-It uses the `ThemeData` factory directly with custom theming.
+**FlexColorScheme** does not actually use the `ThemeData.from` factory with a passed in `ColorScheme` to make its `ThemeData` object.
+It uses the `ThemeData` factory directly, with some additional custom theming.
 It does of course define a `ColorScheme` that it uses in its `ThemeData`.
-FlexColorScheme also uses color calculations for the primary color brand blended surfaces, and for the lazy schemes that do not specify all colors in a color scheme.
+FlexColorScheme uses color calculations for the primary color branded/blended surfaces, and for the lazy schemes that do not specify all colors in a color scheme.

 ### None Null Sub-Themes